kzwierzynski/Frontend/README.md

 To fully experience functionality of the projects I advise to use Google Chrome.

+Please be aware that this repository is still evolving, I'm contantly developing my projects.

 Thank you for visiting my repository and have a great day!